CSharp-September-2017/Jorge_Torres/Resume.markdown

 ### PROFESSIONAL EXPERIENCE ###

 *API Implementation (Pokémon description)  *
 >Create a web page that grabs an ID number from the URL and displays information about the corresponding API Pokémon.
+Working with Csharp.